electron/electron/docs/api/ipc-renderer.md

 asynchronous messages from the render process (web page) to the main process.
 You can also receive replies from the main process.

-**Note**: If you want to make use of modules in the main process from the renderer process, you might consider using the [remote](remote.md) module.
+**Note:** If you want to make use of modules in the main process from the renderer process, you might consider using the [remote](remote.md) module.

 See [ipc (main process)](ipc-main-process.md) for code examples.